xomicloud/xomi/README.md

 }
 ```

-* The `callback()` function takes `configuration`, `code` and `callback` function argument.
+* The `callback()` function takes `configuration`, `code` and `callback` function arguments.
 The `code` argument is the code returned by the authentication site when the user successfully authenticates and can be recovered from the request object, assuming it is an instance of Node's [IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) class.
 The callback function should accept an `error` and an `accessToken` argument.

 ```
 const { oAuth, cookie } = require("@xomicloud/xomi");